Graduate Accounting Courses

 Examination of international accounting within the context of managing multinational enterprises (MNEs).
 The course will address different countries’ accounting issues and International Accounting Standards by IFRIS.
 Prerequisites: COBA 5101 and Intermediate (Financial) Accounting courses or approval by the department head.

 ACCT 5310.
-Information Systems in Accounting.
+Accounting Information Systems.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 ACCT 5311.
 Managing Information Systems.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).